 What inspired you to write The Last Wild?

-- I was inspired to write The Last Wild by the shocking discovery that Earth has lost over half its wildlife in the last 40+ years.
+I was inspired to write The Last Wild by the shocking discovery that Earth has lost over 60% of its wildlife in the last 40+ years.
 What will happen in the next 40 years.
 Will there be any animals left, and if not, what are we going to do about it?
 What are YOU going to do about it?

 Who is your favourite character in “The Last Wild” series ?